happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 6/8/2016
+- (11:01) No good way to determine if urls provided by Foursquare are bad or not.
+Will investigate ways to ensure that the response.get does not wait for long periods of time for a bad link.
+Currently just prohibiting the script from trying to connect to certain sites I have determined are bad
+- (10:15) During testing, determined that certain Foursquare provided urls are broken, but do not get detected by a GET request for quite some time, if at all
+- (9:19) Added the ability to click on the venue's Twitter screenname

 Notes for 6/7/2016
 - (4:12) Continuing to look for ways to expedite the web crawling process
 - (3:37) Client-server model with two requests to the server now works, although the Twitter info takes a long time to get, probably due to web crawling.
 Will continue to explore faster methods of finding Twitter links on a venue's url